jameskimmel/ZFS/The problem with RAIDZ.md

 The same problem applies to all RAIDZ between 10 and 17 drives wide!

 ## efficiency tables
-Efficiency tables for different number of drives, with 16k or 64k volblocksize and what efficiency you would naturally expect to get.
+Efficiency tables for different numbers of drives, with 16k or 64k volblocksize, and what efficiency you would naturally expect to get.
 When expectations match up, it is formatted in bold.

 ## RAIDZ1